-6.3.3.17 Historic buildings are an important part of the character and urban form of Torbay and as such it is important that they are maintained.
-Nationally English Heritage is working to remove the common misconception that listed buildings must be 'preserved' effectively just as they are.
-This is not the case; their goal is positive 'conservation' and managing change rather than 'preservation.'
-This approach allows historic building to change and adapt to new uses and circumstances in a way that keeps their heritage value intact and ensures their long term maintenance and viability.
+6.3.3.2 Torbay has over 890 entries in the National Heritage List for England (NHLE), comprising over 1,000 structures and buildings.
+Of these, 6 are Grade I and 30 Grade II\, comprising nearly 60 structures and buildings.
+It is therefore likely that a significant number of proposals will arise in the Plan period that affect them.
+Many are also within conservation areas.
+Historic buildings are an important part of the character and urban form of Torbay and as such it is important that they are maintained.
+Nationally, Historic England is working to remove the common misconception that listed buildings must be preserved effectively just as they are.
+This is not the case; their goal is positive conservation and managing change, rather than preservation.
+This approach allows historic buildings to change and adapt to new uses and circumstances in a way that keeps their heritage value intact and ensures their long-term maintenance and viability.